noahbenson/hcp-annot-v123/README.md

    ```

    This indicates that the virtual machine is running.
-4. Copy-and-paste the web address starting with `http://127.0.0.1:8888/` into your web-browser.
+5. Copy-and-paste the web address starting with `http://127.0.0.1:8888/` into your web-browser.
 This should bring up a [Jupyter](https://jupyter.org/) interface.
-5. Click to open the file `open_me.ipynb`.
+6. Click to open the file `open_me.ipynb`.
 This should open a new window containing a Jupyter notebook.
-6. Highlight all of the cells in the notebook and press Control+Enter.
+6. Click on the last cell in the notebook (containing the text `ROITool(...)` at the end) and press Control+Enter.
 This should create an output cell below the original cell that contains the annotation tool.
-The use of this tool is described elsewhere.
-The tool automatically saves your progress as you go.
+The use of this tool is described in the notebook itself.
+The tool automatically saves your progress whenever you change the subject, hemisphere, or contour, or whenever you press the Save button.
-7. Once you have finished annotating (you do not need to be completely finished---just finished for the time being), you can close the Jupyter browser tabs and press Control+C in the terminal window that is running the virtual machine to shut it down.
+7. Once you have finished annotating (you do not need to be completely finished---just finished for the time being), you can close the Jupyter browser tabs and press Control+C in the terminal window that is running the virtual machine (where you typed `docke compose up --build`) to shut it down.
-8. To commit your work to GitHub you can use the following command (from within the root of the `hcp-annot-v123` repository:
+8. To commit your work to GitHub you will need to can use the following command (from within the root of the `hcp-annot-v123` repository:

    ```bash
    $ git commit -a -m '<some message>'